schmerl/LLStaging/README.md

 **Git:** In order for Git LFS to work properly, you must have a modern version of git.
 This is known to work with 2.11.0 and to fail around 2.5.?, but we don't know where the exact threshold is.

+**SSH:** Clone/fetch the repo using SSH, not HTTPS, to avoid rate limiting.
+Your clone may fail altogether with HTTPS.

 **Git LFS:**  Install Git LFS (https://git-lfs.github.com/).

 To check out the files you need to do the following: